MarioTheOne/ODIN/README.md

 detection on complex networks.
 The project is experimental in nature and stability is not one of its main goals at the moment.

-WARNING: The project does not work with NetworkX 2.x and its being migrated right now.
-The code compatible with NetworkX 1.x can be found in the folder odin_nx1.
+Due to compatibility issues between NetworkX 1.x and 2.x, the old code compatible with NetworkX 1.x can be found in the folder odin_nx1, while the new code is in odin_nx2

-Dependencies:
+####Dependencies:

--scikit-feature
+* scikit-feature
--numpy
+* numpy
--python-louvain
+* python-louvain